TwoFistedJustice/square-pie/readme.md

 ## Contributing Code

+--> **All contributions should be made on a new branch.**<--

+Make sure that your editor is configured per our Style Guide.

+Before writing any code, create a github Issue outlining the changes you intend to make (be clear and concise).
+Assign yourself and TwoFistedJustice to the issue so that notifications will be sent to the repo owner.
+Assign an appropriate Label.
+Add the issue to the appropriate Project.
+If no other project seems appropriate, add it to Overview.

-Firstly, make sure that your editor is configured per our Style Guide.
-All contributions should be made on a new branch.
-Push your new branch and then create a pull request.
-This will trigger a number of actions and queue up your commits for review.
+On your local copy, make a new git branch for your edits.
+Make your edits.
+Push your branch up to github and create a pull request.
+If your PR is an intermediate step add the comment `Progresses #[issue number]`.
+If your PR is final, then add the comment `Closes #[issue number]` These comments will cause the project to update automatically when the PR is accepted.

-### Git:
+### Commits:

 Please follow the [Conventional Commits Standard](https://www.conventionalcommits.org/en/v1.0.0/)